Harlingen Collegiate High School

 UTRGV Harlingen Collegiate High (HCH) is a public high school in Harlingen, Texas.
-It is a specialized dual enrollment school (part of the ECHS initiative by the Bill and Melinda Gates Foundation) which offers students the ability to earn up to 2 years of college credit at no cost at the University of Texas Rio Grande Valley (UTRGV), focusing in 4 general areas: education, engineering, computer science, and college academic core curriculum requirements.
+It is a specialized dual enrollment school (part of the ECHS initiative by the Bill and Melinda Gates Foundation) which offers students the ability to earn up to two years of college credit at no cost at the University of Texas Rio Grande Valley (UTRGV), focusing in four general areas: education, engineering, computer science, and college academic core curriculum requirements.
 Each class is capped at 100 students each (for a max total student population of 400), which encourages a small learning community to support educational success.
 It is an open-enrollment campus available to all who live in the Rio Grande Valley, with a special focus in recruiting at-risk students and historically underrepresented minorities.
 The application process for rising freshmen places special consideration on the student's personal goals, college preparedness, academic success, and demographic background.
 In 2018, 92% of students were Hispanic, 57% were female, and 61% were economically disadvantaged.

 Harlingen HCH offers a challenging academic program in grades 9th and 10th geared toward college readiness and project based learning, with full college transition and immersion for respective 11th and 12th grade levels.
 HCH does not offer school team sports (football, cheerleading, marching band, soccer, etc.); however, it does offer physical education (PE) classes.
 Students interested in joining high school team sports are allowed to join teams at Harlingen High School or Harlingen High School South.

 In February 2019, UTRGV, the city of Harlingen, and Harlingen Consolidated Independent School District (HCISD) signed a memorandum announcing the building of a new Early College High School campus.
 It will replace the original campus located at Pecan Street across from Texas State Technical College Harlingen (TSTC) and the Valley International Airport.
 The new $14M state-of-the-art campus was built on Medical Drive near the UTRGV Regional Academic Health Center and Valley Baptist Medical Center, just off South 77 Sunshine Strip.
 The new 35,000-40,000 sqft. building was opened on October 12, 2021.

 Academic rankings

-In 2018, the school was rated "Met Standard" by the Texas Education Agency (TEA), which is the highest rank obtainable on the scale.
-Harlingen Early College High School received 5 Distinction Designations: ELA/Reading, Mathematics, Science, Comparative Closing the Gaps, and Postsecondary Readiness.
-Student performance on the Texas state public school standardized tests, STAAR, are also far above average.
-97% of ECHS students pass all subjects, compared to the 77% average for the school district and state.
+For the 2021-2022 school year, the school was given an "A" by the Texas Education Agency (TEA).
+Harlingen Early College High School received five Distinction Designations: Academic Achievement in ELA/Reading, Science, Social Studies, Top 25% Comparative Academic Growth, and Postsecondary Readiness.
+98% of students passed all subjects on the STAAR tests.